What you need to know about Phase 1 of reopening North Carolina

 Are funerals allowed under Phase 1?

-Yes, funerals continue to be permitted to have up to fifty people in attendance.
+Yes, funerals continue to be permitted to have up to 50 people in attendance.
 People attending a funeral should observe Recommendations to Promote Social Distancing and Reduce Transmission as much as possible.

 Are individuals allowed to gather but stay in their vehicles in Phase 1?